albertllousas/simple-cqrs-with-es/readme.md

 Even though in this example I have tried to use all the "cool" patterns, you don't need them, the basics of CQRS are separate Commands from Queries, that's all.

+You should use them only for parts of your ecosystem and only when you need highly concurrent systems with high performance/availability/scalability.

 In a production environments, the best way to go would be to apply the patterns that you need, for example if you need to return values from commands, just do it, but first think why you are returning values, do you really need